-When needed, the CCHA must modify normal procedures to accommodate the needs of a person with disabilities.
+When needed, the CCHA will modify normal procedures to accommodate the needs of a person with disabilities.
 Examples include:

-- Permitting applications and reexaminations to be completed by mail - Conducting home visits - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the CCHA's range) if the CCHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit - Providing time extensions for locating a unit when necessary because of lack of availability of accessible units or special challenges of the family in seeking a unit - Permitting an authorized designee or advocate to participate in the application or certification process and any other meetings with CCHA staff - Displaying posters and other housing information in locations throughout the CCHA's office in such a manner as to be easily readable from a wheelchair
+- Permitting applications and reexaminations to be completed by mail - Conducting home visits - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the CCHA range) if the CCHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit - Providing time extensions for locating a unit when necessary because of lack of availability of accessible units or special challenges of the family in seeking a unit - Permitting an authorized designee or advocate to participate in the application or certification process and any other meetings with CCHA staff

 2-II.C.
-REQUEST FOR AN ACCOMMODATION
+Request for an ACCOMMODATION